sepulworld/balena-environ-plus/README.md

 * See the running container with `docker ps`
 * Check the logs with `docker logs <containaer_name>`

+## CPU temperature compensation

+The CPU of the Raspberry Pi will influence the Enviro+ temperature & humidity sensor a little, so there are some options for compensating for that.

+* `ENV COMPENSATION_FACTOR="2.25"` attempts to match the CPU temperature as it rises and falls

+Use `COMPENSATION_FACTOR` OR the two below:

+* `ENV TEMPERATURE_COMPENSATION="6.6"` reduces the temperature by 6.6 degrees
+* `ENV HUMIDITY_COMPENSATION="24.7"` reduces the humidity by 24.7 %RH

 ## Post to InfluxDB as well as exporting to Prometheus

 If you'd like to also post your data to InfluxDB, enable this by adding your [InfluxDB-Cloud](https://www.influxdata.com/products/influxdb-cloud/) environment variables to the `Dockerfile`: